Ed7723/COMP3150Project/README.md

 To run, have python installed(link below) https://www.python.org/downloads/

+Then, setup your virtual environment: python3 -m venv venv
+Activate virtual environment
+. venv/bin/activate

-Then, setup your virtual environment and run the following command to install all dependencies: pip install -r requirements.txt
+Run the following command to install all dependencies: pip install -r requirements.txt

 To start the app run the following command: